 In Appalachian Ohio, food insecurity rates top 20 percent in some counties.
 But across the region, communities are putting food on the tables of neighbors with not enough to eat – thanks to an innovative and growing campaign spearheaded by FAO’s affiliate foundation partners.

 In 2021, the Community Foundation for Perry County, one of FAO’s 15 affiliate foundation partners, debuted the Fill the Freezer campaign.
-The campaign invites buyers at the Perry County Fair’s livestock sale to donate their hog purchases to fill the freezers of the county’s food pantries and others to donate money to cover the meat processing costs.
+The campaign invited buyers at the Perry County Fair’s livestock sale to donate their hog purchases to fill the freezers of the county’s food pantries, and others to donate money to cover the meat processing costs.
 The goal?
 To fight hunger – one pig and pound at a time.

 What started as a pilot program has grown into a summer tradition of giving that is putting food on the tables of those who are struggling while supporting those working on the front lines of food insecurity.